Skip to main content

 • Public History Minor

-Enhance your career with a history minor
+Enhance your career with a history minor.

 Get an understanding of history as both a professional field and a scholarly discipline with the minor in history.
 A history minor offers you the flexibility and opportunity to dig deeper and follow your interests and passions.
 Turn a love of history and politics into a career path in a variety of fields, including law, museum work, archival work, National Park Service, private institutions, interpretive historical sites, and government jobs from the state department to city hall.
-You will gain valuable skills in research, writing, presentation, and analysis, you will and learn to see the big picture without losing sight of important details.
+You will gain valuable skills in research, writing, presentation, and analysis, and you will learn to see the big picture without losing sight of important details.
 You can also incorporate hands-on, experiential learning through an internship or practicum.
 Focus on your interests with 15 credits of electives.

-Explore sample courses in this program
+Explore sample courses in this program.

 HI-103 Connecting Ancient Worlds: World History to 1500

-Surveys economic, social, political and intellectual developments of global societies and their inter-relationship from ancient times to 1500.
+Surveys economic, social, political, and intellectual developments of global societies and their inter-relationship from ancient times to 1500.

 3 credits